Stage 1: Initial Screening

 This relates to content, process and speakers.
 Proposers are strongly advised to pay particular attention to ensuring as much as possible diversity in participation, including of views, gender, region, stakeholder group, and inclusion of youth, persons with disabilities, and persons from under-represented or marginalized groups, within their organizing teams as well as listed speakers, as these will be reviewed against the key diversity measures listed in the form.
 Proposers are further advised that they should list a minimum of three provisionally confirmed speakers and limit their number of speakers to no more than five wherever possible, so as to ensure space in their session for participant engagement.
 While the latter is not a disqualifying criterion, excessive numbers of speakers will result in lower support for the proposal.

 The total score for each proposal will be the mean average of the grades received by MAG members.

 Upon receiving the MAG member scoring, the Secretariat will prepare a synthesis of the evaluation.
 The Secretariat will also conduct a final review of the results, in preparation for the Second Open Consultations and MAG meeting on 6-8 July 2022.

 Stage 3: MAG discussion, identification of merger candidates, and finalization

 Why: Determine the final list of workshop sessions

 Who: MAG members and IGF Secretariat

-When: The 2nd Open Consultations and MAG Meeting (end of June)
+When: Following the 2nd Open Consultations and MAG Meeting (6-8 July)

 In some cases, the MAG will receive workshop proposals on the same issues, topics and format.
 Similar workshops may be accepted on the condition that they “merge” together.
 In this case, the workshop proposers will be contacted by the IGF Secretariat.

-Following the merger process and other necessary arrangements, the IGF programme will then be finalized.
+Following the merger process and other necessary arrangements, the IGF workshop selection will then be finalized.